gbmhunter/MLinInterp/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.2.0.1 2013/08/27 Removed semi-colon from end of heading in README. v1.2.0.0 2013/08/27 Added .travis.yml file in root directory for Travis CI compatibility.
+v1.3.0.0 2013/11/19 Replaced ``bool success`` variable in InterpResult with a ``status_t status`` variable, to support x-values outside of range given in ``pointA``.
+Added info about out-of-range x-values to README.
+Removed unnecessary white-space from README.
+Removed x-values increasing monotonically test as behaviour is undefined in this case.
+Added build info to README. v1.2.0.1 2013/08/27 Removed semi-colon from end of heading in README. v1.2.0.0 2013/08/27 Added .travis.yml file in root directory for Travis CI compatibility.
 Added Travis CI build status image to top of README. v1.1.0.1 2013/06/08 Changelog now in table format. v1.1.0.0 2013/05/31 Added root Makefile that compiles everything and runs unit tests.
 Fixed parameter order in test checks.
 Deleted object and .d files. v1.0.0.1 2013/05/24 Fixed formatting issue with bullet points in README.rst. v1.0.0.0 2013/05/24 Initial commit.
 ======== ========== ===================================================================================================